krcarter/krcarter.github.io/_pages/about.md

 Education
 ======

-I received my Bachelor of Science in Mechanical Engineering degree from Carnegie Mellon University with minors in Robotics in 2019.
+I received my Bachelor of Science in Mechanical Engineering degree from Carnegie Mellon University a minor in Robotics in 2019.
 I received my Masters of Science in Mechanical Engineering degree from Carnegie Mellon University 2021.